loomio/loomio-docs/en/src/user_manual/threads/examples/index.md

 Tips for raising issues in Loomio:
 - Describe the issue, attach or link to background information and ask for comments, ideas and help.
 - Notify people you want to hear from.
-Shoulder-tap people with @mention to get their attention.
+- Shoulder-tap people with @mention to get their attention.
-- Or don't notify anyone.
-For nonurgent issues, get a discussion started in your group without clogging people's in-boxes.
+- Or don't notify anyone - for nonurgent issues, just get a discussion started in your group without clogging people's in-boxes.

+Don't wait until you have all the info to start a thread!
+Use the thread to invite people help you figure out a resolution to the issue.

 ![](thread_raise_issue.png#width-90)